GDGYangon/kanhtooshin/README.md

 #### To get full list of winner

-Although we have mistakenly refresh page, all winner data are save in localStorage and they can be console out by running `getFullList()`
+Although we have mistakenly refresh page, all winner data are save in localStorage and they can be console out by running `getFullList()` and can restore them by `undefindFix()`